- Code EMDV8013

 See Future Offerings

-This course introduces Graduate Certificate and Graduate Diploma students to the biggest or most contentious issues in public and academic debate about the relationship between 'development' and 'the environment'.
-It is constructed around a number of questions on which there is a wide variety of academic opinion and a great deal of academic debate.
-In each case, a small number of key readings will be used to highlight the range of opinions expressed in these debates and the wider implications of these arguments for understanding the relationship between the process of economic, social and political development and the practice of environmental and natural resource management.
+This course introduces students to the most contentious issues in the Anthropocene.
+The Anthropocene has been defined as a new geological epoch around which human activity dominates the Earth’s development and environment.
+In response to these pressing global challenges, all UN countries signed on to the Sustainable Development Goals (SDGs), which set out an agenda for action.
+This course is constructed around the ideas within the SDGs, exploring a wide variety of academic opinion and a great deal of academic debate.
+In each case, a small number of key readings will be used to highlight the range of opinions expressed in these debates and the wider implications of these arguments for understanding the relationship between the process of economic, social, and political development and the practice of environmental and natural resource management.
+Specific weekly topics may change from year to year.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.